Hermsi1337/docker-ark-server/README.md

 Basically, you can modify every setting which ARK-Server-Tools are capable of.
 For reference of the available commands check [their docs](https://github.com/FezVrasta/ark-server-tools#configuration).

-The main config-file is located at the following path in the container: `/app/arkmanager.cfg`
+The main config files are located at the following path in the container:
+* `/app/server/ShooterGame/Saved/Config/LinuxServer/GameUserSettings.ini`
+* `/app/server/ShooterGame/Saved/Config/LinuxServer/Game.ini`
-You can easily apply your changes directly into that file.
+You can easily apply your changes directly into these files.

 Alternatively, it is possible to run any available command with ARK-Server-Tools and apply your changes that way:
 ```bash